 History, tourist information, and nearby accommodation

-Castle Howe was first fortified around 1092, when William II tried to push the Norman frontier north into Scotland.
-We do not know for certain who erected the castle, but it may hae been Ivo de Taillebois, who was granted the Barony of Kentdale (Kendal) by William.
+Castle Howe was first fortified around 1092 when William II tried to push the Norman frontier north into Scotland.
+We do not know for certain who erected the castle, but it may have been Ivo de Taillebois, who was granted the Barony of Kentdale (Kendal) by William.
 Or it may have been another Norman noble by the name of Ketel.

 The motte was built on a natural ridge, strengthened by a system of earthwork banks and ditches.
-It would have been protected by a timber pallisade around the top of the mound, surrounding a wooden keep, and a similiar pallisade would have encircled the bailey, where timber service buildings would have stood.
-Of these timber buildings no trace can now be found.
+It would have been protected by a timber palisade around the top of the mound, surrounding a wooden keep, and a similar palisade would have encircled the bailey, where timber service buildings would have stood.
+Of these timber buildings, no trace can now be found.

 Castle Howe is today a rather pleasant green space, with steps built into the side of the motte so you can climb to the monument and get excellent views across the rooftops of the town below and over the river to Kendal Castle in the distance.
 The site is cared for by the South Lakeland District Council, and there is an information panel and map of the site at the base of the motte.

 About Castle Howe

 Address: Beast Banks, Kendal, Lake District, Cumbria, England